GeographicaGS/Longitude/longitude/core/data_sources/README.md

         super().setup()

     def execute_query(self, query_template, params, query_config, **opts):
-        # TODO: Write how the database query is executed and return the response or None
+        # TODO: Write how the database query is executed and return the LongitudeQueryResponse object or None
-        pass

-    def parse_response(self, response):
-        # TODO: Write how the database query response is converted into a LongitudeQueryResponse object
         pass

 ```